BeeeOn/gateway/doc/mainpage.md

 * jablotron.enable - enable the Jablotron support

+* jablotron.unpairErasesSlot - enable erasing slots while doing unpair

+* jablotron.eraseAllOnProbe - when Turris Dongle is connected, all its slots would be erased

+* jablotron.registerOnProbe - when Turris Dongle is connected, the given list of addresses is registered

 ##### Virtual devices

 For debugging and testing purposes, the BeeeOn Gateway contains a subsystem for creating